Tassa Energy

 Not ready yet?
 Simply apply for one of our variable or fixed rates and then switch to a Solar Club rate once your system has been activated.

-Switching rates usually depends on your generation/usage patterns, but most micro-generators switch from LO to HI in March and from HI to LO in October.
-We send out reminder emails in March and October as well.
-Contact our Customer Care team if you need help figuring out when to switch.
+Switching rates usually depends on your generation/usage patterns, but most micro-generators switch from the Variable or LO Rate to the HI Rate in the spring, and from the HI Rate to the LO or Variable Rate in the fall.

-You can choose an effective date that is as far back as your last meter read date.
+You can backdate your rate change as far back as your last meter read date.

 Can I really choose a switch date that has occurred in the past?2024-04-10T13:22:41-06:00